David Stuart Davies looks at The Mysterious Island

 Five prisoners of war from the American Civil War escape in an observation balloon and crash-land on an unknown volcanic island.
-David Stuart Davies takes up the story.
+David Stuart Davies takes up the story of The Mysterious Island.

 The greatest of all science fiction writers in the nineteenth century was Jules Verne (1828 – 1905).

 In fact, he was regarded as the ‘Father of Science Fiction’, although the actual phrase was not coined until the early twentieth century following his death.
 Verne referred to his works as ‘scientific romances’ and this is an excellent definition of his tales, which involved fantastic scientific inventions and developments along with large helpings of adventure and melodrama.
 He wrote about space, air and underwater travel before navigable aircraft and practical submarines were invented and before any means of space travel had been devised.
 In this sense he was not only a fascinating writer but also a visionary.

 The Mysterious Island (1874) is perhaps one of Verne’s most experimental works, blending elements from his previous novels.
 In essence it is a kind of sequel to Twenty Thousand Leagues Under the Sea (1869-70), as well as including a character, Tom Ayrton, from another of Verne’s novels, In Search of the Castaways (1867-68).
 The plot also suggests influences from two other books featuring desert islands and castaways: Robinson Crusoe and The Swiss Family Robinson.

 The story begins during the American Civil War when five prisoners of war escape by stealing an observation balloon and, rather like Phileas Fogg in Verne’s Around the World in 80 Days, fly away.
 After enduring a terrible storm for several days, the group crash-land on an unknown volcanic island.